 Do you know about methanol-free hand sanitizers?
-Yep, it's important; as if the COVID Pandemic was not enough, we now have the worry of whether there is methanol in the hand sanitizers we trust.
-Alcohol based hand sanitizers are part of the new normal to reduce transmission of the novel coronavirus but who thinks about the type of alcohol in their product?
-Well, we need to and I'll explain why.
+Methanol is a type of alcohol and you don't want it in your hand sanitizer - yep, as if the COVID Pandemic isn't enough, now we're learning that we need to worry whether there is methanol in the hand sanitizers we trust.
+Even after the COVID chapter, germs have come out from hiding and alcohol-based hand sanitizers are part of the new normal to reduce transmission of the novel coronavirus, cold and flu viruses and the 'who knows what's next virus'!
+As part of our new germ-aware normal, we need to also think about the type of alcohol in a hand sanitizing product to be sure that it's safe.
+I'll explain why.

 You need to know if your hand sanitizer contains methanol because methanol, a type of alcohol, is toxic.